raceintospace/raceintospace/doc/manual/manual.md

 ### MANNED LUNAR ORBITAL

-More involved than a pass, a lunar orbital gives ample opportunity to test out spacecraft systems in lunar gravity, and even lunar lander tests above the Moon, as was done on Apollo 10.
+More involved than a pass, a lunar orbital gives ample opportunity to test out spacecraft systems in lunar space, and even lunar lander tests above the Moon, as was done on Apollo 10.
 One can even skip the lunar pass and go straight to the orbital, as was done on Apollo 8, though that's awful risky if you've also skipped the lunar landing probe.
 The orbital also provides some opportunity for the gathering of reconnaissance.

 ### MANNED LUNAR LANDING